 Consider the following list of common growth, revenue, and adoption metrics:

 - Revenue Generation: Are you hitting your revenue targets?
 What can you do to boost sales?
 Are you addressing the right markets?
 Do you need to adjust your prices?

 - Costs Per Lead: How much does a new lead cost to generate?
 Are these costs backed by acceptable conversion rates?

 - Cost Per Acquisition: You must balance between revenue and cost per acquisition for it to make sense to go after a new user.
 If your cost per acquisition is too high, your revenues will take a hit.

 - Average Revenue Per User: This is another useful measure that helps give you a bird’s-eye view of how you are doing and how much you earn per user.

-- What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key…: Do you lose users after spending money to acquire them?
+- Retention: Do you lose users after spending money to acquire them?
 Why might you be losing users?

 - Upselling: Your current users are already familiar with your product so it is often worth the effort to try to sell a higher-level tier or package to them in lieu of acquiring new users unless you can do both things at the same time.

 - Conversion Rates: Digital marketing is nothing without an understanding of your conversion rates.
 If you fail to convert users, you may have to address the quality of your leads, your messaging, your target market, and maybe even your basic product offering.